-Applicants should forward their curriculum vitae/resume, proof of current registration with BCCNM (screenshots are acceptable), and the names and addresses of two references (including telephone and email information) quoting FAPT15-24 to: nurshiring@unbc.ca, care of Dr. Catharine Schiller, Chair, School of Nursing.
+Applicants should forward their curriculum vitae and the names and addresses of three references (including telephone, fax, and email information) quoting FAPT06-23 to aa.eng@unbc.ca.

 Persons with disabilities, who anticipate needing accommodation for any part of the application and hiring process, may contact UNBC Health & Wellbeing at wellbeing@unbc.ca.
 Any personal information provided will be maintained in confidence.